833-738-4376

 Unfortunately, there is no one right or wrong answer to these questions.
 Every cat’s situation and every pet parent’s situation are different.
 To help you make this difficult decision, here are several signs and symptoms that could mean it’s time to let your cat go.

 Is your cat thriving or just surviving?
-If you notice that your cat is no longer able to do the things that he or she used to take pleasure in, such as playing, eating or interacting with others, your feline is probably just in survival mode.
+If you notice that your cat is no longer able to do the things that he or she used to take pleasure in, such as playing, eating, or interacting with others, your feline is probably just in survival mode.
 Keeping a daily log of how your cat is doing will help you determine whether your cat’s bad days far outweigh the good ones.
 If that becomes the case, you may want to talk to your veterinarian about end-of-life preparations for your cat.

 If your cat’s health is declining, you may notice that his or her medications are no longer as effective as they once were.
 As a result, you may notice a worsening of any symptoms your cat may have.
-For example, if your cat’s pain medication is no longer working, your pet may find it too painful to move around, which could lead to other issues, such as weakness, poor hygiene (lack of grooming) or incontinence.
+For example, if your cat’s pain medication is no longer working, your pet may find it too painful to move around, which could lead to other issues, such as weakness, poor hygiene (lack of grooming), or incontinence.

 A sudden change in your cat’s personality could signal that your cat’s health is in serious decline.
 Your normally friendly cat might, for instance, take to hiding in your closet.
 Or an aloof cat might suddenly become clingy.

-Signs That Cancer Is Taking A Toll
+What Are the Signs That Cancer Is Taking a Toll on Your Cat?

 “Cancer” is a blanket term that covers a group of diseases characterized by abnormal cell growth.
 Because each cancer is different, symptoms and treatment protocols can vary greatly.
 Following are just a few symptoms and the type(s) of cancer they may signify: